What are mortgage broker fees?

 Sounds great but there’s a catch.

-While it may improve customer outcomes if brokers charged a fee for service and refunded commissions to clients, so far the majority of these business models have gone bust as they are not financially viable.
+So far the majority of these business models have gone bust as they are not financially-viable.

-With the cost of compliance and processing margins in our industry, profits are actually quite slim as it is.
+With the cost of compliance and processing so high, profit margins are already quite slim.

 Isn’t there a conflict of interest in getting paid commissions?